qtiuto/lua-for-android/README.md

    and the type is interface,
    then it's considered as an implementation for the interface.
+   For a convertible type, no type can be superior to the other, so for specified class like Arrays.copyOf, where all th array types has the same weight, which method is chosen is unspecified.
+To clarify your intention, add a type before the table when calling a method.

    User date is treated as integer.